Granger Causality in Extremes: Estimation and causal discovery

-\begin{theorem} Consider the data-generating process described in Definition~\ref{Definition_str} satisfying Assumptions \ref{AssumptionA1} and (\ref{IndependenceOfNoise}).
-Assume that \((\textbf{X}, \textbf{Y}, \textbf{Z})\) are ergodic.
-Let \(h_Y\) be a continuous function in \((y_0, \textbf{z}_0)\), and assume that all variables are absolutely continuous with respect to the Lebesgue measure, having continuous densities.
+\begin{theorem} Consider a data-generating process as in Definition~\ref{Definition_str}.
+Assume that the process \((\mathbf X,\mathbf Y,\mathbf Z)\) is stationary and ergodic.
+Assume that the relevant finite-dimensional distributions are absolutely continuous with respect to Lebesgue measure and have continuous densities.
+Assume that the structural function \(h_Y\) satisfies Assumption~\ref{AssumptionA1} and is continuously differentiable in \((y,\mathbf z)\) on a neighbourhood of \((y_0,\mathbf z_0)\), with gradient uniformly bounded on that neighbourhood.